 Additionally, addressing debts can prevent potential disputes among beneficiaries.
 If obligations are not clearly outlined, disagreements may arise regarding how the estate should be divided after debts are settled.
 It is also wise to specify which assets may be used to pay off these liabilities, as this can aid the executor in making informed decisions.
-Thoughtful consideration of your financial obligations can help create a smoother transition for your estate and lessen the emotional impact on your family during a difficult time.
+Thoughtful consideration of your financial obligations can help create a smoother transition for your estate and lessen the emotional impact on your family during a difficult time.7 Common Reasons for Contesting a Will

 Including financial obligations in a will is crucial for ensuring that debts and liabilities are settled according to your wishes.
 This can involve outlining specific instructions for the payment of outstanding loans, credit card debts, and any other financial responsibilities.
 It is important to clearly itemise these obligations, as this will provide guidance to your executors and beneficiaries.
 Transparency in this area can help prevent disputes and misunderstandings among those left behind.